guardian/facia-tool/docs/AddingAndAlteringTemplates.md

 NOTE: the `edition` property of your object must be a kebab case version of your object name otherwise the routing won't work and you'll get a 404 error when creating an issue.

-NOTE: the `edition` property of your object should not contain numbers, you will also get a 404 error when creating an issue.
+NOTE: the `edition` property of your object should not contain numbers or you will also get a 404 error when creating an issue.

 Add the new Edition to _both_ the list of templates and the Edition enum object in `app/model/editions/EditionsTemplates.scala`.